 Though all medical screening can be easily completed online, booking medical travel insurance for some forms of depression, such as Manic depression or Bipolar disorder can only be done through one of our insurance specialists over the phone.
-If this proves to be the case with your condition, feel free to contact a member of our specialist team at 0800 781 4086, for friendly, personal assistance in booking your travel insurance policy.
+If this proves to be the case with your condition, feel free to contact a member of our specialist team on our UK based helpline for friendly, personal assistance in booking your travel insurance policy.

-Medical screening takes place online through the latitude quote form above, though if you prefer, this can also be done via our UK based insurance team by calling 0800 042 0309.
+Medical screening takes place online through the latitude quote form above, though if you prefer, this can also be done via our friendly insurance team by calling our UK based landline.

 How do we calculate the price of your policy?